XDRANDYYYYYY/XDRANDYYYYYY/README.md

 # Hi!

-I'm an undergraduate student at UC San Diego
+I'm an undergraduate student at UC San Diego, currently working as a Machine Learning Engineer Intern.

 ### Current Focus (Interest-based, not professional)
 *   **3D Computer Graphics:** Exploring some rendering techniques